- Reservation Policies

 2021 Day-Use Pass Pilot Program

-As of June 23, 2021, free day-use passes will be required to visit five of our busiest parks.
+From June 23 to October 15, 2021, free day-use passes will be required to visit five of our busiest parks.
 Passes are available to book starting at 7am, one day in advance of your planned visit.
 Day-use pass reservations open on June 22, 2021 for booking trips on June 23, 2021.
-Passes are not required when the system launches for visits on June 22.
+Passes are not required for visiting on June 22.

 Maximum of 8 people (adult or child) per vehicle.